 The following shall not be considered a subdivision within the meaning of this law:

-1. Conveyances of small amounts of land to correct a boundary of a lot so long as such conveyance does not create additional building lot;
+1. Conveyances of less than one-half of an acre of land total between involved lots to correct a boundary of a lot so long as such conveyance does not create additional building lot;

 2. Division of land for agricultural purposes by a bona fide farmer;

 3. Division of land by testamentary or intestate provision;

+4. Any division of land by or involving the Town of Hampton.

 A condominium and cooperative shall be reviewed as a subdivision.